Quorafind/obsidian-shadcn-template/README.md

 ## Features

 - Use container query to make view more responsive;
+- Support shadcn/ui;
   - No more influence from global styles;
   - Won't influence other plugins;
-- Support shadcn/ui;
 - Support dark mode;
+- Support translation;

 ## Installation